No. 53: Don Drysdale

 Don Drysdale comes off the Dodger Stadium mound with teammates Junior Gilliam and John Roseboro after winning 1-0 against the Yankees in the 1963 World Series, where the Dodgers swept, four games to none.(Neil Leifer, Sports Illustrated)

 In three of the next four seasons, the Dodgers would be in the World Series.
-Drysdale, who pitched the last two innings at Yankee Stadium in a Game 4 loss of the World Series, won Game 3 of the ’63 Series against New York (a 1-0 complete game victory) at Dodger Stadium and had a Game 4 win against Minnesota in the ’65 Series.
+Drysdale, who pitched the last two innings of a Game 4 loss in the 1956 World Series at Yankee Stadium, won Game 3 of the ’63 Series against New York (a 1-0 complete game victory) at Dodger Stadium.
+He also had a Game 4 win against Minnesota in the ’65 Series.
 He lost a 1-0 game to Baltimore in Game 4 of the ’66 Series.

-After Koufax’s departure, and Maury Wills as well, the Dodgers dropped off significantly in 1967 to 73-89, eighth in the National League.
-Drysdale was the 30-year-old icon with 22-year-old Don Sutton, 23-year-old Bill Singer and 20-year-old Alan Foster trying to establish themselves.
+After Koufax’s departure, the Dodgers dropped off significantly in 1967 to a 73-89 finish, eighth in the National League.
+Drysdale was the 30-year-old veteran 22-year-old Don Sutton, 23-year-old Bill Singer and 20-year-old Alan Foster trying to establish themselves.
 Drysdale and Osteen were the only two Dodgers in the ’67 All Star Game.

-The ironic footnote to Drysdale’s 58 2/3 scoreless inning streak — featuring games where bested Chicago’s Ferguson Jenkins, Pittsburgh’s Dave Gusti, St. Louis’ Bob Gibson, Houston’s Larry Dierker, San Francisco’s Mike McCormick and Pittsburgh’s Jim Bunning, improving his record from 1-3 to eventually 8-3 — is was a hit batter could have ended his streak at 44 innings.
+The footnote to Drysdale’s 58 2/3 inning streak — featuring games where bested Chicago’s Ferguson Jenkins, Pittsburgh’s Dave Gusti, St. Louis’ Bob Gibson, Houston’s Larry Dierker, San Francisco’s Mike McCormick and Pittsburgh’s Jim Bunning to improve his record from 1-3 to eventually 8-3 — was that a hit batter seemed to have ended the streak at 44 innings.
 But a judgment call of an umpire, Harry Wendlestdt, ultimately keep it going.

 From the May 31, 1968 Retrosheet.org account of the Dodgers-Giants ninth inning.